 Every company needs to take into consideration Business Process Improvement (BPI).

-BPI is a way businesses improve their processes through analysing, identifying and improving the existing processes they have in place.
-The process is used to meet new objectives and goals such as saving time, reducing costs, improving profit and generally streamlining their business for long term improvements.
+BPI is an exercise in which business managers analyse their methodologies to identify flaws in their existing processes.
+This exercise is used to meet new objectives and goals like saving time, reducing costs, improving profit and generally streamlining their business for long term improvements.

 The benefits of using BPI are: